sgan81/apfs-fuse/README.md

 apfsutil <device>
 ```
 This is a new tool that just displays some information from a container.
 For now, it lists the volumes a container
-contains.
+contains, and snapshots if there are some.
 This tool might be extended in the future.